d4rckh/vaf/README.md

   -sc, --status=STATUS       set on which status to print, set this param to 'any' to print on any status (default: 200) -pr, --prefix=PREFIX       prefix, e.g. set this to / for content discovery if your url doesnt have a / at the end (default: )
-  -sf, --suffix=SUFFIX       suffix, e.g. use this for extensions if you are doing content discovery (default: ) -pif, --printifreflexive   print only if the output reflected in the page, useful for finding xss -ue, --urlencode           url encode the payloads -pu, --printurl            prints the url that has been requested
+  -sf, --suffix=SUFFIX       suffix, e.g. use this for extensions if you are doing content discovery (default: ) -pd, --postdata=POSTDATA   only used if '-m post' is set (default: {}) -m, --method=METHOD        suffix, e.g. use this for extensions if you are doing content discovery (default: get) -pif, --printifreflexive   print only if the output reflected in the page, useful for finding xss -ue, --urlencode           url encode the payloads -pu, --printurl            prints the url that has been requested